 Trivia and History

-A service area was first planned for this site in 1990 when a filling station, restaurant, hotel and car showroom was proposed alongside industrial development spread across 5.86 hectares of land here.
-These plans were renewed in 1993, 1996, 1999 and 2002 before eventually being scrapped.
+A service area was first planned for this site in 1990 with a filling station, restaurant, hotel and car showroom all proposed alongside industrial development, spread across 5.86 hectares of land.
+This plan was renewed in 1993, 1996, 1999 and 2002 before eventually being scrapped.

-Throughout the 1990s, BP were granted planning permission on several variations of plans for a filling station here with one set of plans in 1996 including a restaurant.
-BP finally settled for plans to build a filling station and McDonald's Drive Thru restaurant on the site in 2000 opening in 2001 as a BP Connect site.
-The filling station went onto gain a M&S Simply Food store and Wild Bean Café offering in 2007.
+Throughout the 1990s, BP were granted planning permission for several variations of plans for a filling station here with one in 1996 including a restaurant.
+BP finally settled on building a filling station and McDonald's Drive Thru restaurant, which opened in 2001 as a BP Connect site.
+The filling station went on to gain a M&S Simply Food store and Wild Bean Café offering in 2007.

-From 2006 to 2009, there were 4 different plans to develop the land to the east of the service station for industrial use as proposed back in 1990.
-In 2020, another plan was submitted for the erection of 4 units and associated parking and delivery areas with access to these being from the main service area access road.
-These plans were refused in January 2021 on the basis that it would cause significant issues with the neighbouring residential properties.
+From 2006 to 2009, there were four different plans to develop the land to the east of the service station for industrial use, as originally proposed.
+Another plan submitted for the erection of four units was refused in January 2021 on the basis that it would cause issues with the neighbouring residential properties.

-Work is currently underway to add 4 bp pulse electric vehicle charging bays to the forecourt.
-These are expected to go live in late 2022/early 2023.
+Work is currently underway to add four BP Pulse electric vehicle charging bays to the forecourt.

 |Rushden (eastbound, 5 miles)|